nushell/nushell.github.io/book/overlays.md

 ## Ordering Overlays

 The overlays are arranged as a stack.
-If multiple overlays contain the same definition, say `foo`, the one from the last active one would take a precedence.
+If multiple overlays contain the same definition, say `foo`, the one from the last active one would take precedence.
-To bring some overlay to the top of the stack, you can call `overlay add` again:
+To bring an overlay to the top of the stack, you can call `overlay add` again:

 ```
 (zero)> def foo [] { "foo-in-zero" }